 This One Small Town In Nebraska Becomes A Little Piece Of Ireland Once A Year

-Tons of other activities will take place Thursday-Saturday, with Saturday being the main attraction.
+Tons of other activities will take place Wednesday-Saturday, with Saturday being the main attraction.
 That’s the day you’ll see the grand parade, musical performances, Irish dancers, crowning of the St. Patrick’s Day king and queen, and so much more.
-Get the official schedule of events for 2019 right here.
+Get the official schedule of events for 2021 here.
 Check out this year’s official Facebook page for the festival here.

 Have you ever attended the St. Patrick’s Day festival in O’Neill?
 Will you be going this year?
 Tell us what you think in the comments!